Fulfilling Lives - Nua Healthcare's Annual Conference 2019

 Nua Healthcare was proud to host their 2019 Annual Conference at the Killashee House Hotel in Kildare recently.
 The theme of the conference this year was; ‘Fulfilling Lives’ with a focus around both mental health and intellectual disabilities.

-Attendees had the chance to network first thing at registration before taking their seats in the conference room to hear opening remarks by Nua’s Chief Executive Officer, Chris Hindle.
+Attendees had the chance to network first thing at registration before taking their seats in the conference room to hear opening remarks by Nua’s former Chief Executive Officer, Chris Hindle.

 Following opening remarks, the first speaker of the day was Niamh O’ Brien (Lecturer & Researcher at UCC) who commenced with her presentation entitled “Measurements Instruments and Pilot Outcomes Report for Co – Production” which was a piece of research undertaken by Niamh herself, Dr. Martin Lawlor (RIP), Dr. Wesley O’ Brien (UCC) in conjunction with Nua Healthcare Service Users.
 The aims of the research were: